 "When you combine this with the impact of breaking up an encampment and [consider] that many of the people that are involved from the city's side, including the police, are also not vaccinated - and that there's no mandate in place for them to get vaccinated - you are risking both the population at the encampment and the housed community as people spread COVID throughout the community."

 Bonin says the CDC guidance is still in effect, even if the city has changed its laws regarding cleanups.
 Instead of breaking up encampments, Bonin has proposed a series of ongoing scheduled cleanups, so encamped residents can protect their possessions and the area can be made clean and sanitary.
-But even those cleanups, which Bonin’s critics argue don’t go far enough, can be done in a ways that harm the people living in encampments.
+But even those cleanups, which Bonin's critics argue don't go far enough, can be done in a way that harms the people living in encampments.

 In the video posted by Cop Watch Venice of the breakup of the encampment near Pacific Sunset, one can hear a conversation between an unhoused resident and a cleanup worker where the resident complains that the cleanup was not scheduled until the end of the week.

 "There's an orderly way to [break up an encampment]," Kuhn continued, pointing to the city’s Encampment to Home program, mentioned above.
 "If you give the 120-day notice [as required by current city law], there's time to do outreach; time to give people viable housing options.
 The City Council voted 13-2 to start doing these, so it's going to happen.
 The question is how do we do it.
 We also need more ways to know whether the plan is working, or whether people are just ending up back on the streets with even fewer options."